About the College

 Department of Plant Pathology and Environmental Microbiology

-The Department of Plant Pathology provides students with top-ranked educational and research opportunities in a collegial and friendly atmosphere.
+The Department of Plant Pathology and Environmental Microbiology provides students with top-ranked educational and research opportunities in a collegial and friendly atmosphere.
 A major goal of our department is to support growth of healthy plants to beautify our living spaces, sustain our food supply, and maintain an inhabitable ecosystem.
-The graduate program in the Department of Plant Pathology encompasses many diverse and related sciences including microbiology, microbial ecology, plant disease epidemiology, molecular biology, genetics, and associated plant sciences.
+The Plant Pathology graduate program encompasses many diverse and related sciences including microbiology, microbial ecology, plant disease epidemiology and management, molecular biology, genetics, and associated plant sciences.

 Department of Plant Science

 The Department of Plant Sciences encompasses horticulture, agronomy and crops and soils sciences.
 Our mission is to enhance our understanding and management of agronomic and horticultural crops and managed landscapes that are the foundation for managed ecosystems, food and fiber production, landscapes and environmental quality to enhance human environments.
-The Department of Plant Sciences offers two residential graduate programs, Agronomy and Horticulture and one online program, Turfgrass Management.
+The Department of Plant Sciences offers one residential graduate program, Agricultural and Environmental Plant Science and one online program, Turfgrass Management.

-The Agronomy graduate program emphasizes research that increases the efficiency of production of agronomic crops; improves the quality of food, feed, and fiber; assists in the use and development of land resources; develops an understanding of the basic plant-animal climate complex; and improves the overall quality of the human environment.
+The Agricultural and Environmental Plant Science program emphasizes research that increases the efficiency of production of agronomic and horticultural crops, improves the quality of food, feed, and fiber available for humans and animals, develops an understanding of the basic soil-plant-animal climate complex, and improves the overall quality of the human environment.

 In the Turfgrass online graduate program students learn business concepts, personnel management theories, and how to manage the day-to-day challenges of running a turfgrass facility through the Master of Professional Studies (MPS) in Turfgrass Management.